Last Updated on by Karl

-Google’s strength lies in the ability to match ads to the site content.
-However it misses a lot in that field and its not rare to see ads totally unrelated to the site’s content.
-In some cases 2 out of 3 are wrong and the remaining one is „almost but not quite“.
-The misses come from the fact that they try automatically calculate the relevance of the site to the ads and this leads to matching „laser printers“ with „laser eye surgery“.
+Google's strength lies in the ability to match ads to the site content.
+However, it misses a lot in that field, and it's not rare to see ads unrelated to the site's content.
+In some cases 2 out of 3 are wrong, and the remaining one is „almost but not quite.“ The misses come from the fact that they try automatically calculate the relevance of the site to the ads and this leads to matching „laser printers“ with „laser eye surgery.“

-On the other hand Facebook knows a lot about you.
+On the other hand, Facebook knows a lot about you.
 And it will not make a mistake of identifying you if you are logged on.
-Crunching the gazillions of terabytes from its endless social databases Facebook has an ability to extract our values, attitudes and lifestyles.
-This is much more powerful targeting option than Google’s matching sites to ads and hoping that people visiting the site are interested in the ads.
+Crunching the gazillions of terabytes from its endless social databases, Facebook extracts our values, attitudes, and lifestyles.
+Personal data is much more powerful targeting option than Google's matching sites to ads and hoping that people visiting the site are interested in the ads.

 So, how would this system work?
-From the publishers point of view it would be similar to Google AdSense.
-You put the code that displays the ads in your site, sit back and relax, waiting for the money to start pour in.
+From the publisher's point of view, it would be similar to Google AdSense.
+You put the code that displays the ads on your site, sit back and relax, waiting for the money to start pouring in.

 The magic will be on the Facebook's side.
 Some of the information Facebook has that they can use to target ads at you: